fkyprianou/deved-platform/content/blog/en/vonage-verify-v2-is-now-ga-for-2fa-integrations.md

 ## Enhanced Delivery Methods

-The most significant change we've made to the API is, naturally, adding new communication channel options.
+The most significant change we've made to the API is adding new communication channel options.
 When you start a new request, the following existing methods can be used:

 * SMS
 * Voice Text to Speech (TTS)